lhcb/starterkit-lessons/_sources/first-analysis-steps/analysis-productions.md.txt

       input_stream: b2cc
   inform:
     - aidan.richard.wiederhold@cern.ch
-  wg: DPA
+  wg: B2CC

-Bu2Jpsimumu_24c4_MagDown:
+Bu2JpsiK_24c4_MagDown:
   input:
     bk_query: "/LHCb/Collision24/Beam6800GeV-VeloClosed-MagDown/Real Data/Sprucing24c4/94000000/B2CC.DST"
 ```

 Here, the unindented lines are the names of jobs (although `defaults` has a special function), and the indented lines are the options we're applying to those jobs.
-Using this file will create one job called `Bu2Jpsimumu_24c4_MagDown`, that will read in data from the provided bookkeeping path.
+Using this file will create one job called `Bu2JpsiK_24c4_MagDown`, that will read in data from the provided bookkeeping path.
 All the options applied under `defaults` are automatically applied to all other jobs - very useful for avoiding repetition.
 The options we're using here are copied from the Run 3 DaVinci lesson:

 * **application**: the version of DaVinci to use.
 Here we choose v64r12, see [here](http://lhcbdoc.web.cern.ch/lhcbdoc/davinci/) to check what versions are available.
 * **wg**: the working group this production is a part of.
-Since this is a `$ B^+ \to J/\psi \mu^+ \mu^- $` decay, we'll set this to `B2CC`.
+Since this is a `$ B^+ \to (J/\psi \to \mu^+ \mu^-) K^+ $` decay, we'll set this to `B2CC`.
 * **inform**: optionally, you can enter your email address to receive updates on the status of your jobs.
 * **options**: the settings to use when running DaVinci.
 These are copied from the Run 3 DaVinci lesson.
 * **output**: the name of the output `.root` ntuples.
 These will get registered in bookkeeping as well.